railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 You can quite easily configure the system to put default values in various fields as you open new forms.
 This enables you to pre-complete the fields with default data to simplify your users' work in entering new documents.

-* If you're using the web client hold :kbd:`Ctrl` down and Right-Click at the same time (that's a mouse right-click while the mouse pointer is in the field and the Control key is held down on the keyboard).
+Let us use the Customer form to demonstrate this feature.
+Create a new customer with :guilabel:`Country` set as :guilabel:`New Zealand`

+* If you are using the web client, click the small button at the right of the :guilabel:`Country` field.

-* If you're using the GTK client, you just need to right-click the mouse while the pointer is in the field.
+* If you are using the GTK client, you just need to right-click the mouse while the pointer is in the field.

+Select \ ``Set as default`` \ from the pop-up menu.
 An administrator has the choice of making the default work just for that user, or for all users of the database.

 .. figure::  images/set_default.png